Hormone Testing and Interpretation for Male Infertility

 Prolactin and male infertility

-Prolactin is a hormone made by the pituitary gland, which has multiple functions throughout the body (in women, it stimulates lactation).
-The normal prolactin level is 25 mcg/L or less.
-Mildly elevated prolactin levels (under 30 mcg/L) are not thought to cause infertility in men and should not be treated.
-However, significantly elevated levels of prolactin, 30 mcg/L or more, can inhibit the release of FSH and LH from the pituitary gland, which can in turn decrease testosterone levels and cause problems with sperm production and quality.
-If prolactin levels are this high, experts generally suggest MRI imaging of the pituitary gland with gadolinium, to determine if a tumor may be present.
+Mildly elevated prolactin levels (under 25-30 mcg/L) are not thought to cause infertility in men and should not be treated.
+However, significantly elevated levels of prolactin (30 mcg/L or more) can inhibit the release of FSH and LH from the pituitary gland, which can in turn decrease testosterone levels and cause problems with sperm production and quality.
+Symptoms can include ED, decreased libido, weight loss, and gynecomastia.

 Luteinizing Hormone (LH) and male infertility